Enumclaw History Museum

 At The Enumclaw Museum

-Photograph collections--over 2000 cataloged of 1880's forward--historical and contemporary varied subjects include local communities, residences, businesses, lumbering, railroads, creamery, mills, etc. Reproductions made through the museum for a small fee.
+Photograph collections--2000+ cataloged of 1880's forward--historical and contemporary varied subjects include local communities, residences, businesses, lumbering, railroads, creamery, mills, etc. Photo reproductions made through the museum on request.

 Catalogs of newspaper clippings, 1930 (and earlier) to present, all indexed by names and subject and original publication date & source.
 Catalogs include: Births, Weddings, Family History, Anniversaries, Obituaries, Local History, Business History, Homes and Buildings, School-Related, and more.

 We also have a collection that features artifacts and memorabilia on display at the museum representing the area's rich history.
-Several physical objects, including beautifully colored calendars, hand-made quilts, phone directories and the memorandum book of Enumclaw founder Frank Stevenson, showcase the early life of the town and its citizens.
+Several physical objects, including hand-made quilts, phone directories and the memorandum book of Enumclaw founder Frank Stevenson, which showcases the early life of the town and its citizens.

 Educational Programs